 Maven Assembly Plugin

-I wanted to make a self-contained executable JAR for the project mentioned in a previous post [[2009-08-30-consuming-zenfolio]].
+I wanted to make a self-contained executable JAR for the project mentioned in a previous post consuming zenfolio web service in java with maven.
 I used Assembly plugin.
 Some of the transitive dependencies are not really needed in my case, and I did not want to include them.
 Assembly plugin provides full control over the contents of the archive through the assembly descriptor.
 Also, exclusions can be used on the direct dependencies to control the dependencies set, and then the assembly can be created using predefined “jar-with-dependencies” descriptor.

 One-JAR™